20 Clever Logos with Hidden Meanings

 17. Milwaukee Brewers: Play Ball!

 Frequently, sports logos are clever.
-However, the old logo of Milwaukee Brewers (utilised between 1978 and 1993) is beyond comparison.
+However, the old Milwaukee Brewers logo (used between 1978 and 1993) is beyond compare.
 It looks like a baseball mitt at first sight.
-But if you examine it closely – the thumb and fingers create an “M” while the pocket makes a “B”.
+But if you examine it closely, the thumb and fingers create an “M” while the pocket makes a “B”.

 This mark has included the team’s initials, their sport, and a sense of fun in a straightforward design.
 Therefore, it’s unsurprising that many fans prefer this “retro” logo over the current branding.